 Chapter One: Tennessee Conversation Starters

-Now, easily the most important thing to do once you get to Tennessee is make some new friends.
-However, in order to make friends with a real-life Volunteer you should know a thing or two about them first.
+Now, easily the most important thing to do once you get to Tennessee is to make some new friends.
+However, in order to make friends with a real-life Volunteer, you should know a thing or two about them first.
 You can't just spout off a bunch of facts from the state's Wikipedia page on population and state birds and all and expect to fit in — you gotta go for a way, way deeper dive.

 When trying to assimilate to local culture, try a few of these conversation starters out: